 The vicious Mustang culls the weak ones from the herd.

 The Mustang is an iconic American sports car that was introduced by the Ford Motor Company (see note on '70s cars, above) in 1965 and has been in continuous production ever since.

 Standup comedian and character actor Larry Miller has appeared in such films as Pretty Woman and L.A.
 Story.

-Ah, the hot rod Ben-Hur.
+Kind of a hot rod Ben-Hur.
+Ben-Him.